ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/09-water_models.md

 ![Water Models](../fig/water_models.svg){: width="600"}

 #### 3-point models: TIP3P (transferable intermolecular potential) and SPC/E  (simple point-charge)
 These models have three interaction points corresponding to the atoms of the water molecule.
 Only oxygen atom has the Lennard-Jones parameters.
-While TIP3P uses a rigid geometry matching that of actual water molecules, SPC model uses more acute tetrahedral angle of 109.47°.
+While TIP3P uses a rigid geometry matching that of actual water molecules, SPC model uses more obtuse tetrahedral angle of 109.47°.
+The SPC/E model adds an average polarization correction to the potential energy function.
+The SPC/E model results in a better density and diffusion constant than the original SPC model.
 3-site models are commonly used because computationally they are highly efficient.

 #### 4-point: TIP4P-Ew and OPC (optimal point-charge)
 In these models the negative charge is not centered on the oxygen atom, but shifted towards hydrogen atoms.
 This position is represented with the fourth dummy atom (EP) located near the oxygen along the bisector of the HOH angle.